arne-fuchs/EDLogParser/README.md

 <hr>

 ## Known Issues and todos:
+* At first start, the program can be slow.
+Be patient, it is because the database is updating in the background and access times to that is then slower.
 * Planets in the System Tree are unsorted right now.
 This is already under scope.
 * Est. earnings missing for stars.
 Please help me out to find a list for the earnings of all stars.
 * Missing *good* assets for asteroid belts